sindresorhus/import-lazy/readme.md

 console.log(stuff.PHI); // => 1.618033
 ```

-### Warning: Destructuring will make cause it to fetch eagerly
+### Warning: Destructuring will cause it to fetch eagerly

 While you may be tempted to do leverage destructuring, like this: